Rumman05/Hand-Tracking-Project/README.md

 ## Installation

+1. Install the required packages:
 ```bash
 pip install opencv-python mediapipe
 ```

-## Usage

-Run the script:
+2. Run the application:
 ```bash
 python Hand_Tracker.py
 ```

+## Usage

-- Hold your hand in front of the camera
+- Point your hand(s) toward the camera
+- The application will display:
+  - Hand landmarks and connections
-- The app will display the number of extended fingers
+  - Number of extended fingers
-- Make a thumbs up gesture for detection
+  - "Thumbs Up" when detected
 - Press 'q' to quit

 ## How it Works

-The application uses MediaPipe's hand landmark detection to:
+The application uses MediaPipe's hand tracking solution to:
-1. Identify 21 key points on each hand
+1. Detect hand landmarks in real-time
 2. Calculate angles between finger joints to determine if fingers are extended
+3. Count extended fingers based on joint angles
-3. Detect specific gestures based on finger positions and angles
+4. Recognize specific gestures like "Thumbs Up" based on thumb positioning

 ## Controls

-- **q** - Quit the application
+- **Q** - Quit the application

-## Notes

-- Works with up to 2 hands simultaneously
-- Requires decent lighting for best results
-- Adjust detection confidence in the code if needed
+---

+*Note: Make sure you have a working webcam connected to your system.*